CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 `DataFrame` API where possible, and leave the `Catalyst` optimizer to create an optimized DAG instead of directly writing a DAG like we did in the RDD approach.
 Do to this, we must replace our functional operations in the `word_count` function with declarative calls to the `pyspark.sql` API.
-This approach is less flexible than directly writing a DAG ourselves, but generally results in a more optimized execution DAG for common operations.
+This approach is less flexible than directly writing a DAG ourselves by processing RDDs, but generally results in a more optimized execution DAG for common operations.

 ```python title="WordCountDFPython.py"
 --8<-- "lab5/src/WordCountDFPython.py"